-The never-ending cycle of disruptive innovation
+The never-ending cycle of disruptive innovation in enterprise software

 Unlocking Potential is a newsletter by me, Francisco H. de Mello, CEO of Qulture.Rocks (YC W18)

 This is the second update to this post.
 The date of this update is Dec 2021 (Substack won't allow me to update the publishing date).

 Do you know what “disruptive” means?
 It probably doesn’t mean what you think it means.

 Some people think about the creation of something new.
 About a new solution to a problem.
 Big product innovations come to mind, like the Oculus Rift, for example.
 The more radical the new thing is as compared to previous things, the more “disruptive” sounds like a good adjective.